 - fresh chopped scallions (green part only)

-- Heat one tablespoon of oil in a skillet over medium-high heat.
-When its hot, add ground beef, cook undisturbed for about 1-2 minutes, then start breaking the meat apart, keep turning and continue cooking until brown.
-Remove the beef from the skillet, set aside.
+- In a skillet, heat oil over high heat.
+Cook ground beef undisturbed for about 1-2 minutes, then start breaking the meat apart, keep turning and continue cooking until brown.
+Transfer the beef to a colander to remove the excess liquid and fat.
+Drain and set aside.